cactode/ammp/README.md

-# Automatic Machining Parameter Detection
+# Automatic Modeling of Machining Processes
 A CNC controller that learns material characteristics and optimizes its own feeds and speeds.

 # Project Status